yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

 #### Mutual TLS

-Mutual TLS is supported by Tyk, however the mesh does not auto-generate these certificates yet and they need to be added manualyl through the dashboard.
-This is functionality that is coming soon.
+Mutual TLS is supported by Tyk, however the mesh does not auto-generate these certificates yet and they need to be added manually through the dashboard.